Editor’s note: This article was updated in 2022 to link to a more appropriate section of the relevant statute.

 Penalties for Violations

-Your child may be exempt from South Carolina’s child passenger restraint system law if he or she is:
+Your child may be exempt from the child restraint law if he or she is being transported:

-Your child may be exempt from South Carolina’s safety belts law if he or she is:
+Your child may be exempt from the use of safety belts law if he or she:

-- Unable to wear a safety belt for physical or medical reasons with a physician’s written verification; or
+to wear a safety belt for medical reasons.

 * Ms. Blake is licensed in the state of Maryland.
 The information provided in this article does not constitute legal advice and does not create an attorney-client relationship.